 Objective 1: Determine relation of spiders with variation in vegetation structure

-Hypothesis: Plots with the largest variation in vegetation structure will have the largest spider biodiversity.
+Hypothesis: Plots with the largest variation in vegetation structure will have the largest spider (functional) biodiversity.

 Objective 2: Make link vegetation heterogeneity and grazing intensity

-Hypothesis: A moderate grazing intensity will give the highest level of vegetation heterogeneity and thus give the largest spider biodiversity.
+Hypothesis: A moderate grazing intensity will give the highest level of horizontal vegetation heterogeneity and thus give the largest spider biodiversity.

 Describe the methodology of the research (max.
 9000 characters):